-To contribute to achieving the above strategic goals, the following program goals have been established for the Urban Lands Program for 2019-2024:
+To contribute to achieving EMSWCD's Strategic Priorities, listed in Section 2.1, the following program goals have been established for the Urban Lands Program for 2019-2024:

-- Decrease urban stormwater runoff by reducing impervious surfaces and retaining stormwater on-site. - 2.
-Reduce the use of synthetic landscaping chemicals & products.

-- 3. Reduce the area of lawn and other high-water-use ornamental plants. - 4.
+- 1. Decrease urban stormwater runoff by reducing impervious surfaces and retaining stormwater on-site. - 2.
+Reduce the use of synthetic landscaping chemicals & products. - 3.
+Reduce the area of lawn and other high-water-use ornamental plants. - 4.
 Increase the use of urban landscape water conservation methods and tools. - 5.
-Increase the number of native plants, and area of green infrastructure within the urban growth boundary. - 6.
+Increase the number of native plants and area of green infrastructure within the urban growth boundary. - 6.
 Increase public understanding of water quality, water, and natural habitat conservation concerns, and inspire action to address those concerns.